 If you have a crawlspace under your house, you may think of it as that weird-smelling, dank, dirt area you store random tools or project leftovers.
 However, the crawlspace is so much more!
-And taking care of your crawlspace actually has a massive impact on not only the well-being of your structure but the health of you and your family.
+And taking care of your crawlspace with a vapor barrier, actually has a massive impact on not only the well-being of your structure but the health of you and your family.

 Maybe you’ve heard of a vapor barrier but not really known what it was or if you should look into it.
 Maybe you’ve never even heard the term.
 Either way, here’s all the info you need about vapor barriers, what they do, and why you may need one.